RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 3. Enter your OpenAI API key in the 'OpenAI API Key' field.
 4. Select the content categories you want to block in the 'Disallowed Classifications' field.
 5. Check the 'Enable OpenAI Moderation' checkbox to enable the plugin.
+6. Select the page to redirect to in the 'Error Page' dropdown.
-6. Click 'Save Changes' to save your settings.
+7. Click 'Save Changes' to save your settings.

 ## Usage

 Once the plugin is enabled and configured, it will automatically moderate comments on your website.
-If a user tries to post a comment that contains content that violates the allowed classifications, they will see an error message and the comment will not be posted.
+If a user tries to post a comment that contains content that violates the allowed classifications, they will be redirected to a page and the comment will not be posted.

 You can extend the plugin to moderate other types of content, such as user-submitted posts, by using the appropriate hooks and filters in WordPress.